reactjs/react.dev/content/community/courses.md

 - [React for Beginners](https://reactforbeginners.com/) - Learn React in just a couple of afternoons.

+- [React for Interface Design](https://react.design) - A course teaching the parts of React useful for interface designers

 - [React for Designers](https://designcode.io/react) - A 6-hour React course for designers, by designers.

 - [React Essentials for Designers](https://learnreact.design) - React courses tailored for designers: the fundamentals, capabilities, limitations and how they relate to design.